 3. Expose yourself to thousands of potential new leads every month.

 This has to be built into your strategy.
 What a powerful marketing tool.
 A place that if you engage with your audience, get to know them organically and introduce yourself and your brand to thousands, if not tens of thousands of new people every month.

 Social media is one of the few ways to get your brand/products in front of many people, far and wide, without you having to spend a ton of money while avoiding the hard sales pitch.

 4. Convert leads to sales even faster than before!

 Social media allows your audience of potential customers to get to know you.
-Over time that eventually trust.
+Over time that eventually trusts.

 Trust is ultimately what turns a fan (blind lead) into a SUPER fan (hot lead, ready to buy).

-If you aren’t spending time online you are missing out on so many opportunities.
+If you aren’t spending time online, you miss out on many opportunities.